 The Natural History tour is a 4 ½ – 5 hour tour that travels 17 miles into the Park and includes a stop at the Wilderness Access Center.
 This tour focuses on the history of the Park and only provides limited wildlife viewing opportunities.

-The Tundra Wilderness Tour is a seven to eight hour tour that turns around at Toklat, mile 53 of the Park Road.
+The Tundra Wilderness Tour is a eight to nine hour tour that turns around at Stoney Hill Overlook, mile 62 of the Park Road.
 This tour offers a great balance of Park history and wildlife viewing.
 A boxed snack is included.
 The tour includes views of Mt.
-McKinley when the “usually cloudy” skies allow!
+Denali when the “usually cloudy” skies allow!
 Morning and afternoon departures are available.
 The afternoon departure is set up to accommodate guests arriving via train from Fairbanks.

 The most complete tour of Denali National Park is the Kantishna Wilderness Trails tour which travels all 92 miles of the Park Road.
 This thirteen hour tour includes a stop at the Kantishna Roadhouse for a hearty lunch break.
 You also are treated to a dog sled demonstration.
 This tour takes you as far into the Park as you can go by road and gives you the best opportunity for wildlife viewing.
 This tour also offers a brief rest stop at the Eielson Visitor Center at mile 66 of the Park Road.